ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 local data = Storage.GetPlayerData(player) or {}
 ```

-The line above attempts to load the players data from **Storage**.
+The line above attempts to load the player's data from **Storage**.
 If there is no data stored, then `data` will default to an empty table, otherwise it will be `nil`.

 ```lua linenums="1"
 if((data.bestTime == nil or data.bestTime == 0) or lastTime < data.bestTime) then
 ```

 The line above checks if `bestTime` is `nil` or if the `bestTime` is equal to `0`.
-This is done because if this is the players first race, then `bestTime` will be `nil`, so we have nothing to compare it too against the `lastTime` provided to the function as the second parameter.
+This is done because if this is the player's first race, then `bestTime` will be `nil`, so we have nothing to compare it too against the `lastTime` provided to the function as the second parameter.

 ```lua linenums="1"
 lastTime < data.bestTime